 Unfortunately, many insurers give beneficiaries a hard time by delaying or denying valid claims.
 Insurance companies, as profit-driven organizations, want to keep their payouts as low as possible.
 Our attorneys can help you obtain the full benefits you deserve through your policy.

 Finding a Springfield, Mo., Attorney for Hit-and-Run Accidents

 At Douglas, Haun & Heidemann, PC, we understand the frustrating nature of hit-and-run accidents.
 In addition to suffering with the property damage and physical pain an accident causes, you may not know who caused the accident or why.
-Allow us to help you track down the person responsible and hold him or her accountable for acting recklessly.
+Allow our Springfield personal injury lawyers to help you track down the person responsible and hold him or her accountable for acting recklessly.

 Reach out to our Springfield or Bolivar office to learn more about how we can help you secure damages in a hit-and-run accident case.